woz07/bcipher/README.md

 It utilizies a XOR based system to encrypt and decrypt your data, this is done through a key.
 The key is an array of `bytes` where each element of the key is what encrypts your data, so your data is encrypted multiple times.

-> T`he length of the byte array must be less than or equal to 256 while also being greater than 0.
+> The length of the byte array must be less than or equal to 256 while also being greater than 0.
 > Each element within the array must also be greater than or equal to 0, no negatives allowed.

 ## How to use it